Tatz884/Zenon/README.md

 [The running app](https://zenon-frontend-1rshod4do-tatsuya-hayashis-projects.vercel.app/)

-The data was based on [Wiktextract](https://github.com/tatuylonen/wiktextract) project, that extracted word information from [English Wiktionary](https://en.wiktionary.org/).
+The data is based on [Wiktextract](https://github.com/tatuylonen/wiktextract) project, that extracted word information from [English Wiktionary](https://en.wiktionary.org/).
 I would like to appreciate [Dr. Tatu Ylonen](https://ylonen.org/) for the work in Wiktextract, as well as anonymous Wiktionary editors, all of who made this project possible.